klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 clearer later in this course it is important to keep them on separate cores and not use more of those threads than there are cores.

+!!!
+Remark
+    NVIDIA also abuses the word "thread" as the so-called threads on an NVIDIA GPU are not independent of each other but need to execute in synchrony in groups of 32 called a warp.
+    The warp is a much closer equivalent to a thread on the CPU.

 ## Hardware threads

 Threads in the context of operating systems should not be confused with so-called hardware